HigherOrderCO/Bend/docs/cli-arguments.md

 # Calling with two argument
 > bend run <path> +5 +3
 {+2 -2}

-# Calling with three argument
+# Calling with three arguments
 # In this case, the third argument doesn't change anything
 # due to the underlying interaction rules.
 # If this were a variant of simply-typed lambda-calculus